 Severe food allergies are more prevalent in children than in adults.
 Anaphylaxis to radiocontrast media, insect stings, and anesthetics has been documented to occur more frequently in adults than in children.
 The underlying cause of this discrepancy is unclear, with potential explanations including differences in frequency of exposure and increased sensitization.
 Drug exposure and subsequent reactions are more prevalent in industrialized areas.

-The prevalence of adverse reactions to insects and other poisonous plants and animals is more common in tropical regions due to their greater biopersity.
+The prevalence of adverse reactions to insects and other poisonous plants and animals is more common in tropical regions due to their greater biodiversity.
 Anaphylaxis attacks were more frequent between July and September, and this difference can be attributed to insect stings.

 The symptoms of anaphylaxis affect various organ systems, including the skin (80-90% of attacks), respiratory tract (70% of attacks), gastrointestinal tract (30-45% of attacks), cardiovascular system (10-45% of attacks), and central nervous system (10-15% of attacks).
 The most common symptom is urticaria.